The Ultimate Guide to Salamander Diets: What Do Salamanders Eat?

 • Sometimes small fish

-For example, the larvae of certain insects become a staple in their diet.
-The availability of prey can be dense in these aquatic locales, making it a rich hunting ground for the salamander.
+For example, certain insects’ larvae become a staple in their diet.
+The availability of prey can be dense in these aquatic locales, making them a rich hunting ground for the salamander.

 Terrestrial Salamander Foraging

-Terrestrial salamanders, which are usually found in damp forested areas, employ a different foraging strategy suited to their environment.
+Terrestrial salamanders, usually found in damp forested areas, employ a different foraging strategy suited to their environment.
 Key components of their diet include:

 • Slugs